cauvmou/ThreadGPT/README.md

 ## Info

+The current `system.txt` is very questionable and should be changed.

 If you want image generation and gif querying you have to include something along the lines of:
 ```
 If you would like to respond with a gif insert the following exactly: